 Consequences for Cutting

 - The student will receive NO CREDIT for work done that day in the class(es) he or she missed.
 Any other academic penalty must be described in the class’s course standards.

 - The student will not be able to participate in that day’s athletics or in other co-curricular activities that have manageable attendance.

 - In a first instance, the Associate Principal will contact the student.
 The student will have a 24-hour period to resolve any misunderstandings with the teacher otherwise there will be a 5-day schedule up.

 - If the student cuts a second time, the Associate Principal will speak to the student and the student’s parents to inform them that the student has been scheduled up for five school days.
-The Dean will remind them of the consequences for more cutting.
+The Associate Principal will remind them of the consequences for more cutting.

 - If the student cuts the class a third time, the student and the student’s parents will be notified and the student will be scheduled up for ten school days.